i-mainnet/go-imn/README.md

 As we use `rocksdb` `C` implementation for better performance, library dependency becomes an issue.
 To mitigate that, we use a docker image to build our official image.

-    make gmet-linux
+    make gimn-linux

-will build gmet for ubuntu.
+will build gimn for ubuntu.

 ### Build with LevelDB instead of Rocksdb